web-engineering/web-engineering-textbook/source/dependencies.md

 Dependency Hell
 ---------------

 For a big web project you will be using a lot of dependencies.
 This will lead to two problems (here shown in a ruby projects with gems):

 1. dependency resolution: gem A depends on version 1.1 of gem C, while gem B wants at least version 1.5.
-You need to find the right version of every gem in your project that actually fits together
+You need to find the right version for every gem in your project so that they actually all fit together
 2. different installation: when deploying to a production server, or even just when sharing code with other developers you need to make sure that the same constellation of gems and versions is used on every machine

 If this all goes horribly wrong you are in "dependency hell": you can't find the right versions